Connect with others who understand.

 A hand with swan-neck deformity with hyperextension of the middle joints and flexion of the joint at the tip of the fingers.

-The fingers with swan-neck deformity show how the base and end finger joints bending in, while the middle joint stiffens into a straight position, giving the fingers a swan neck-like appearance.
-(CC BY SA-3.0/Phoenix119)
+The fingers with swan-neck deformity show how the base and end finger joints bend in, while the middle joint extends into a straight position, giving the fingers the appearance of swan’s neck.
+(CC BY-NC-ND 4.0/Phoenix119)

 Hyperextension of the thumb at the metacarpophalangeal joint, known as hitchhiker’s thumb.